aig-hagen/reducto/README.md

 ```

 #### Specific location
-If your SAT-Solver is located in a specific directory (e.g. PATHTOMYSATEXEC) use the following command:
+If your SAT-Solver(.a or .so file) is located in a specific directory (e.g. PATHTOMYSATSOLVERLIB) use the following command:
 ```
-make all IPASIRSOLVER=MYSATSOLVER IPASIRLIBDIR=PATHTOMYSATEXEC
+make all IPASIRSOLVER=MYSATSOLVER IPASIRLIBDIR=PATHTOMYSATSOLVERLIB
 ```

 ## Features